xartaiusx/Mobile-Game-Concept/README.md

 Mobile Game Concept

-A Unity-based rhythm-action RPG prototype for mobile, featuring class-based characters, AI-driven enemies, loot systems, and modular gameplay systems.
-Built as both a vertical slice prototype and a foundation for full-scale development.
+A Unity-based rhythm-action RPG prototype for mobile, combining class-based combat, enemy AI, loot systems, and modular gameplay architecture.
+Players choose from unique classes, face waves of enemies and bosses, and collect loot, all while syncing their attacks, dodges, and abilities to the beat of the soundtrack for enhanced effects and combos.
+The result is fast-paced, music-driven combat that rewards timing, positioning, and precision.

 ---

 📜 Overview

-This project is a mobile-friendly 3D action RPG where players choose from multiple unique classes, battle melee and ranged enemies, face boss encounters, and collect loot to enhance their abilities.
-The architecture is modular, making it easy to expand, optimize, or repurpose for other genres.
+This project is a mobile-friendly 3D action RPG where rhythm drives the battle flow.
+Each successful on-beat input increases damage, reduces cooldowns, or triggers bonus effects.
+The architecture is designed for modularity, enabling easy expansion into a full game or adaptation for other timing-based combat systems.

 ---

 🎮 Gameplay Features

-Class Selection — Fighter, Mage, Archer, and Healer with unique stats and playstyles.
+Rhythm-Based Combat — Attack, dodge, and unleash abilities in sync with the music to amplify their effects.

-Player Movement & Combat — Third-person camera-aligned movement with melee attacks and optional ranged combat.
+Class Selection — Fighter, Mage, Archer, and Healer with unique stats and combat styles.

-Enemy AI — Melee chasers, ranged attackers, and bosses with configurable attack patterns.
+Boss Encounters — Melee and ranged bosses with configurable attack phases and patterns.

-Boss Encounters — Supports melee and burst-ranged modes, with cooldowns and special attacks.
+Enemy AI — Melee chasers, ranged attackers, and rhythm-aware bosses.

-Loot & Inventory — Randomized loot drops, stacking items, rarity tiers, and inventory capacity limits.
+Loot & Inventory — Randomized loot drops, item stacking, rarity tiers, and inventory limits.

-Spawner System — Configurable enemy spawner with maximum active enemy limits.
+Spawner System — Configurable spawner with max active enemy caps.

-Extensible Architecture — Base classes and interfaces encourage modularity and clean expansion.
+Extensible Architecture — Base classes, clean interfaces, and modular systems for easy iteration.